-9. ELECTRONIC PROCUREMENT
+9 ELECTRONIC PROCUREMENT

-- (1) The Head of Procurement may, in consultation with the City Solicitor, direct that a procurement procedure is to be carried out by electronic means of communication. - (2) Where such direction has been made:- - (i) the tender documents may be issued, tenders may be submitted and received, and information throughout the procurement process may be exchanged by electronic means; - (ii) the timescales set out in Table 2 at Standing Order 4(6)(i) may be reduced in accordance with Table 3 at Standing Order 4(6)(iii) where the tendering procedure is subject to the 2006 Regulations; and
+- 9(1) The Head of Procurement may, in consultation with the City SolicitorHead of Legal and Democratic Services, direct that a procurement procedure is to be carried out by electronic means of communication. - 9(2) Where such direction has been made:-

-(iii) the Commissioning Officer shall comply with such procedures as may be issued by the Head of Procurement in consultation with the City Solicitor.
+- the tender documents may be issued, tenders may be submitted and received, and information throughout the procurement process may be exchanged by electronic means; - (b) the timescales set out in Table 2 at Standing Order 4(6)(i) may be reduced in accordance with Table 3 at Standing Order 4(6)(iii) where the tendering procedure is subject to the 2006 Regulations; and - (c) the Commissioning Officer shall comply with such procedures as may be issued by the Head of Procurement in consultation with the City SolicitorHead of Legal and Democratic Services.

-10. NEGOTIATED AND EXTENDED CONTRACTS
+10 -NEGOTIATED AND EXTENDED CONTRACTS

-- (1) With the exception of any contract to which the 2006 Regulations apply, if the Head of the Commissioning Service, the City Solicitor and the City Chamberlain consider that there are special circumstances which justify the negotiation of either:- - (i) a contract with one supplier; or - (ii) in the case of an existing contract, an extension to that contract;
+- 10(1) With the exception of any contract to which the 2006 Regulations apply, if the Head of the Commissioning Service, the City Solicitor and the City Chamberlain Head of Legal and Democratic Services and the Head of Finance consider that there are special circumstances which justify the negotiation of either:- - (a) a contract with one supplier; or - (b) in the case of an existing contract, an extension to that contract;